JuanitoFatas/Guides/guides/edge/getting_started.md

 The Rails philosophy includes two major guiding principles:

-* DRY - "Don't Repeat Yourself" - suggests that writing the same code over and over again is a bad thing.
+* **Don't Repeat Yourself:** DRY is a principle of software development which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
+By not writing the same information over and over again, our code is more maintainable, more extensible, and less buggy.
-* Convention Over Configuration - means that Rails makes assumptions about what you want to do and how you're going to do it, rather than requiring you to specify every little thing through endless configuration files.
+* **Convention Over Configuration:** Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify every minutiae through endless configuration files.

 Creating a New Rails Project
 ----------------------------